metaplex-foundation/aura/doc/architecture.md

 1.  **Finalized Data Sources**:
     *   **Slots Database (RocksDB)**: Contains only finalized slot data.
 Used for backfilling and data validation.
+    *   **Data Origin**:  The Slots DB can be populated from either BigTable or a Solana RPC node.
     *   **Signature Fetching (Integrated in `ingester`)**: Fetches and validates transaction signatures, crucial for Bubblegum tree consistency and resolving fork-related issues.
+Signatures can be fetched from either BigTable or a Solana RPC node.

 2.  **Non-Finalized Data Source**:
     *   **Redis**: Receives real-time account and transaction updates from the Geyser plugin via a Redis queue.